seud0nym/sigenergy2mqtt/README.md

 ```

 Notes:
-- The topic must match in both the `sigenergy2mqtt` configuration and the Home Assistant automation.
+- The topic(s) must match in both the `sigenergy2mqtt` configuration and the Home Assistant automation.

 ### Command Line Options